 It's strongly believed that the cause of back pain from anxiety is mostly secondary - meaning that anxiety isn't literally causing back pain, but anxiety is causing behaviors that lead to back pain.
-Get an idea of what anxiety behaviors you may be experiencing with my free 7 minute anxiety test.
+Find your anxiety score and see if your back pains are from anxiety with our free 7 minute anxiety test.

 There are many theories that directly link anxiety to back pain.
 The most common is simply muscle tension.
 Anxiety can drastically increase muscle tension, which in turn increases pain.
 Since the back contains a variety of muscles that are known to tense during stress, this can lead to mild to severe back pain in both the upper and lower back.

 Massage therapists will tell you that their most stressed clients often have knots in their muscles, especially in their shoulder and upper back, so anxiety-related back pain really does exist.

 But anxiety may also be causing separate issues that simply lead to back pain.
 These include: